Hybrid Theory: Accolades

 At the 44th Grammy Awards in 2002, Linkin Park won Best Hard Rock Performance for their song "Crawling".
 Additional nominations for Best New Artist and Best Rock Album lost out to Alicia Keys and All That You Can't Leave Behind by U2.
 Hybrid Theory found itself in several "must have" lists that were compiled by various music publications, networks, and other media.
 In 2012, Rock Sound named Hybrid Theory the best modern classic album of the last 15 years.
 In 2013, Loudwire ranked it at No. 10 in its Best Hard Rock Debut Albums list, and later in 2024 it also ranked it as the best hard rock album of 2000.
-Some of the more prominent of these lists to feature Hybrid Theory are shown below: